iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 $$M(x) = f(x) + \mathcal{N}(0, \sigma^2I).$$

 For a simple version of the Gaussian mechanism, we may set $$\sigma = \frac{\Delta}{\varepsilon}\sqrt{2\ln(1/\delta)+2\varepsilon}$$ <d-footnote>For $\varepsilon<1$, the folklore result is more refined and states that we can set $\sigma = \frac{\Delta}{\varepsilon}\sqrt{2\ln(1.25/\delta)}$ <d-cite key=dwork2014algorithmic></d-cite>.
 The version we have here follows from the same derivation as the folklore result but using a couple of brute bounds to avoid the need for $\varepsilon
 \leq 1$</d-footnote> to ensure $$(\varepsilon,\delta)$$-DP.
-While we won't prove this bound, its derivation depends on analysing the privacy loss random variable.
-The critical step is to show that when a Gaussian noise with covariance $$\sigma^2 I$$ is added, the privacy loss random variable satisfies
+While we won't prove this bound, its derivation depends on analyzing the privacy loss random variable.
+The critical step is to show that when Gaussian noise with covariance matrix $$\sigma^2 I$$ is added, the privacy loss random variable satisfies

 $$
 \begin{equation}